HarrussHoChiHo/todo-app/README.md

 > This project uses .Net Core as backend and PostgreSQL as database.
 We build these two components on Docker because it would be easier to run on different platforms.
 Therefore, both backend application and database will run on local network.
 > All the credential setting are set up, for example, access password for database, JWT encrypt key, etc. We will keep them in related setting files for conveniency of starting applications.
-> In the launching stage, backend application starts after the database gets ready and inserts default data into database.
+> In the launching stage, backend application will start after the database gets ready and will insert default data into database.

 # Steps for setting up the project (Frontend - React)
 Assuming the current directory is /RestaurantFoodPlanningSystem